British Columbia Entrepreneur Stream

 - have a personal net worth of at least CAD$600,000

 - have, or be eligible for, legal immigration status in Canada

-You must also have been lawfully admitted in the country where you currently reside.
+You must also have been lawfully admitted to the country where you currently reside.

 Please review our Entrepreneur Immigration – Base Category Program Guide to see the complete personal requirements.